Guide

 What are liquidity ratios?

-When using accounting software like Xero, you can click to see your quick ratio at any time.
-Here’s that those liquidity ratios mean.
+When you use Xero accounting software, you can see your quick ratio at any time.
+Here's what those liquidity ratios mean.

-The cash ratio is your cash and cash equivalents divided by your short-term liabilities.
-This ratio lets you know whether or not you can cover your payroll, expenses, and loan payments over the next year with the cash you have.
+Cash ratio measures your ability to pay short-term debts using only cash and cash equivalents.
+This ratio shows whether you can cover payroll, expenses, and loan payments over the next year with cash you currently have on hand.

 This liquidity ratio includes the fewest assets and is the fastest to calculate.